varugheseben/edurek-data_science/Artificial Intelligence/Introduction.md

       This is the AI we use every single day.
 It is programmed to perform a single, specific task exceptionally well, but it cannot apply its intelligence to anything outside its domain.
       - Examples : Apple's Siri, Google Translate, Self Driving Car, Large Language Models applications(Gemini, Copilot, ChatGPT)

-   - Artificial General Intelligence (AGI) / Strong AI
+      - Limitation: A self-driving car AI cannot read a medical X-ray or write code

+   - Artificial General Intelligence (AGI) / Strong AI AGI is a theoretical form of AI where a machine possesses the ability to learn, understand, reason, and apply knowledge in a way that is completely indistinguishable from a human being.
+With this, AI could solve complex physics eqautions, write a novel or learn a new human laguage without manual reporgramming.
+That means such intelligence will empower AI systems to learn, understand, reason and apply knowledge to generate its output.

+       Currently we are not there yet in implementing systems with such intelligence.
+We have systems which generate content but that cannot be considered in this category because its learn and understand but there is no thinking.

    - Artificial Superintelligence (ASI)
+       Implemenation of systems with such intelligence is a science fiction currently.
+ASI refers to a hypothetical point where AI surpasses human intelligence across every single metric—including creativity, general wisdom, emotional intelligence, and social skills.